Floor Advisor Answers Questions About Carpet

 How can I prevent permanent carpet dents?

 Heavy furniture sitting on your carpet compresses the fibers and makes the flooring look matted if you decide to rearrange the furniture.
 You can prevent carpet dents by using furniture coasters, which distributes the weight of a sofa or armchair over a larger surface area for a less pronounced indentation.
-It’s also easy to fix carpet dents by placing an ice cube in the divot.
-The moisture helps plump up the fibers to make the carpet look fuller.

 Why can the color of carpet look different at home?